ChloeTrappedRabbit/GrumpyC4t/References/References.md

 * ### Child of Light - Story Trailer

-  We like this game because it looks like a storytale, and that's more or less the style we're looking for.
+  Child of Light is a game made by Ubisoft Montreal and published by Ubisoft, it is a platform and rol game, however, we want to talk about their animations and their style, we love it because it looks like a storytale, and that's more or less the style we're looking for.
   You can also hear a voice saying some verse just like we want to do.

   https://www.youtube.com/watch?v=CYOfW-ae5sk